 Ireland’s gas network is a vital national asset that generates over 50% of Ireland’s electricity.
-Today, more than 680,000 Irish homes rely on the gas network to provide safe, reliable, flexible and affordable energy to meet their heating, cooking and power needs.
+Today, more than 680,000 Irish homes rely on the gas network to provide safe, reliable and affordable energy to meet their heating, cooking and power needs.
 By gradually replacing natural gas with renewable, carbon neutral and ultimately zero carbon gases, such as biomethane and hydrogen, these same homes and more will be powered by increasingly cleaner energy.

 Biomethane, which began flowing on the network in 2019, is the first step on this journey.
 Produced from agricultural and food waste, this renewable gas is structurally identical to natural gas and can be used in exactly the same way through the existing infrastructure, boilers and appliances, meaning homeowners will transition to this carbon neutral energy and play their part in progressing Ireland towards a cleaner energy future, without changing a thing.
-By connecting new homes and developments to the gas network today, you are ensuring that each homeowner will have reliable, affordable and increasingly clean energy keeping them and their families safe, warm and comfortable for generations to come.
+By connecting new homes and developments to the gas network today, you are ensuring that each homeowner will have reliable and cleaner energy keeping them and their families safe, warm and comfortable for generations to come.

 Increased Thermal Bridging Factor performance

 William Neville & Sons are committed to quality design and construction standards, focusing on key areas of the build process to ensure heat loss from the building fabric is minimised.
 This includes rigidly maintaining the necessary construction practices as laid out in the Acceptable Construction Details (ACDs).
 By following these guidelines, a non-default value of 0.08 W/m2K can be entered for the Thermal Bridging Factor into DEAP.
 This is then further enhanced by completing a desktop calculation of the linear thermal bridges throughout the dwelling, improving the final figure to 0.06 W/m2K.